Saving and investing are not the same

 You give Savings the money you want to keep safe.
 They ensure the money you have today is also the money you have tomorrow.
 When you need to buy something big, like a house or a car, you ask them to give you the money they kept to help you get going.
 When you have an emergency, you call them.

 The problem is the things we buy become more expensive every year.
 We call this inflation and we hate it.
-A litre of petrol in April 2022 costs 26.5% more today than it did in April 2021.
-If you gave Savings R500 last year so you can buy a tank of petrol this year, your R500 will only buy you what R395 could have bought you a year ago.
+A kilogram of sirloin steak that cost R160,87 in August 2024, in August this year cost R207,03 – that’s 29% more than last year*.
+If you gave Savings R1000 last year, so you could have a big family braai this year, your R1000 will only buy you what R777 could have bought you a year ago.
 This is not Savings’ fault.
 They just held on to your money for a while.
 That’s why Savings should only get a small part of your leftover money.

 Money you save is money in the bank.
 While you do get accounts that reward you for saving your money by paying you interest, generally the interest you earn on savings is lower than inflation.
-If you put the R500 you saved for petrol last year into an account that pays 5% interest, you would still have to pay 21.5% extra for that tank of petrol.
+If you put the R1000 you saved for your braai last year, into an account that pays 6,93% interest, you would still have to pay 20% extra for the same amount of sirloin.

 However, you do need savings before you can level up to investing.
 Savings are easy to access and what you see is what you get.
 When you wake up tomorrow morning, you’ll be able to guess how much money you have saved based on how much money you had today.
 You can trust the boring twin to show up for work, no matter what the weather.
 This is important, because when you need money in a hurry, you want to know how much you have to work with.